Tahiti

 At the heart of the history of Tahitian rums is an endemic variety of sugar cane called O Tahiti...
 Read more

 At the heart of the history of Tahitian rums is an endemic variety of sugar cane called O Tahiti.
-It has been a food plant for years, consumed as is by Polynesians for its sweet juice...
+It has been a food plant for many years, consumed as is by Polynesians for its sweet juice...
 Read more

-The Pari Pari distillery offers its T Rhum whose cane is harvested, fermented and distilled on the island of Tahaa.
+The Pari Pari distillery offers its T Rhum, whose cane is harvested, fermented and distilled on the island of Tahaa.
 Read less

 Brands